Schoolboy Q: 2015–2016: Blank Face LP

-2016–present: CrasH Talk
+2016–2019: CrasH Talk

 On December 18, 2016, Schoolboy Q announced via social media that he would be releasing an album in 2017.
 In February 2017, Schoolboy Q stopped by Zane Lowe's Beats 1 radio show and revealed that his new album was close to completion.
 He said he's grown a lot since he started his rap career and said his new project is going to show his evolution: "It's more so my life after I made it to the point of Schoolboy Q. I gave you me, but I never gave you the other side of me: the father, the dude that's actually happy, the dude that doesn't be in the hood just hanging out.
 The dude that's trying to put his homies in position now.
 I'm not a deadbeat father anymore."
 In June 2017, Schoolboy Q revealed on social media that he had made "like 50 songs" during the recording process of his fifth studio album.
 On July 31, 2018, label president Top Dawg confirmed via Twitter that the album was "90-95% done."

 On September 15, 2018, Schoolboy Q announced that the album has been delayed due to the death of his longtime friend and frequent collaborator Mac Miller.
 On March 11, 2019, Schoolboy Q announced "2 MORE DAYS" via his Instagram.
 The following day a behind the scenes video of Schoolboy Q working on new music was posted with the caption, "2morrow nigHt we back at it."

 On April 15, 2019, Schoolboy Q announced the title of his 5th studio album CrasH Talk via his Instagram.
 The album was released on April 26, 2019.
-CrasH Talk debuted at #3 on Billboard's top 200.
+CrasH Talk debuted at No. 3 on Billboard's top 200.

+2020–present: Blue Lips

+Announcements of Schoolboy Q's sixth studio album took place as early as January 2020, stating at a concert that he would release another album later that year.
 On July 20, 2020, British virtual band Gorillaz released a song featuring Schoolboy Q called "Pac-Man" as the fifth episode of the band's web series Song Machine, in honor of Pac-Man's 40th anniversary.

+In 2021 Schoolboy Q played a fictionalized version of himself on Tubi's animated show The Freak Brothers.

+Schoolboy Q teased updates of an upcoming album throughout 2023, although no further information was given that year.
+On February 1, 2024, he released the official album trailer to his new album Blue Lips, which also contained the track list.
+The album was released on March 1, 2024.